SiriShultz/sitelinks/README.md

 # POWER BI PROJECTS

 This repository is created to document DAX solutions I used in my Power BI projects from my portfolio.
-[See a full version of my project and explore the visualizations here.](https://sirishultz.com/)
+[See a full version of my projects and explore the visualizations here.](https://sirishultz.com/)

 # Customer Personality Analysis